TCache Stashing Unlink

 - A check for whether the tcache has been initialised and if

-is initialised, this is the chunk that will be taken out of the tcache.- A loop is initialised which continues as long as the following conditions are satisfied:
+tc_idxis less that the no. of total tcache bins. tc_victimis initialised, this is the chunk that will be taken out of the tcache.- A loop is initialised which continues as long as the following conditions are satisfied:

 - The bin count for the

-. - The current
+tc_idxis less than the maxtcache_count. - The current

-is not the last chunk in the smallbin
+tc_victimis not the last chunk in the smallbin.1 2 3 4 5 6

 if (tcache != NULL && tc_idx < mp_.tcache_bins) { mchunkptr tc_victim; while (tcache->counts[tc_idx] < mp_.tcache_count && (tc_victim = last (bin)) != bin)